DRAM Resource

 DRAM Pulse Market Report

 Bi-weekly aftermarket intelligence for ITAD operators, corporate buyers, and secondary-market dealers.
-Three-stage pricing cascade, the DRAM Disposition Index, and segment-level commentary for 8 tracked DDR4 and DDR5 segments — built on The DRAM Resource Pricing Survey.
+Three-stage pricing cascade, the DRAM Disposition Index, and segment-level commentary across DDR3, DDR4, and DDR5 — built on The DRAM Resource Pricing Survey.

 DRAM Pulse Issue No. 4 — May 25, 2026

-Issue No. 4 lands with the broadest segment coverage to date — all eight tracked SKUs carry sufficient signal to publish, including consumer DDR4 and DDR5 segments that were thin last cycle.
-The dominant pattern is rotation: DDR5 32GB and DDR5 ECC 64GB are firming back, while DDR4 32GB and DDR5 16GB pull back from recent strength.
-Operators should read this issue as a re-calibration of disposition timing across the value hierarchy, not a single directional move.
+Issue No. 4 lands with the broadest segment coverage to date — all eight tracked SKUs carry sufficient signal to publish, including the consumer DDR4 and DDR5 segments that were thin or absent l

 DRAM Pulse Issue No. 3 — May 11, 2026